Don’t Forget to Explore What’s on Your Doorstep

 One of the most interesting things about Bradford which visitors will probably notice is the architecture.
 Some of the buildings are surprisingly impressive and ornate, however these same buildings appear rather dirty and run-down.

 Bradford’s architecture symbolises a once prosperous city.
-The black facades for Bradford reflect back to a time when the city thrived as an international city in the Industrial Age.
-It’s hard to imagine today, but it was once far more prosperous than Leeds which is now considered the ‘Knightsbridge of the north’.
+The black facades reflect back to a time when the city thrived as an international city in the Industrial Age.
+It’s hard to imagine today, but Bradford was once far more prosperous than Leeds.
+Today, Leeds is now considered the ‘Knightsbridge of the North’.
+I think that title is a bit far-fetched if you ask me, but there’s some truth to it.

 So when walking through the centre of Bradford, and looking at many of its architecturally rich yet unkempt buildings, you need to see them in a sociohistorical context.
-With a little imagination you’ll be bought back in time when its economy flourished from its textile industry.
-Imagination being the key word there.
+With a little imagination, you’ll be bought back in time when its economy flourished from its textile industry.
+Imagination being the key word.

 While Bradford might not be one of England’s most beautiful cities, historically it’s one of the most interesting.